Log In

 Hamilton Parish withdraw from FA Cup

-Happier times: Hamilton Parish celebrate their Dudley Eve Trophy success last season (File photograph)
+Happier days: Hamilton Parish celebrate their Dudley Eve Trophy success last season, but how have times changed (File photograph)

 Hamilton Parish have pulled out of the FA Cup citing a lack of match fitness.